wisnuaga/good-night/README.md

 # Good Night

 ## Description
-Good Night is the API service for manage user sleep records and support follow/unfollow feature for any user that's want to see their followee's sleep records.
+Good Night is the API service for managing user sleep records and supports follow/unfollow features for any user who wants to see their followee's sleep records.

 ## Onboarding and Development Guide